This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Channel”.

 d) During regeneration of information

 Explanation: Noise is an unwanted signal that gets mixed with the transmitted signal while passing through the channel.
 The noise interferes with the signal and provides distortion in received signal.
+The transmitting antenna transmits modulated message signal while the receiving antenna receives the transmitted signal.
+Regeneration of information refers to demodulating the received signal to produce the original message signal.

 6. Agreement between communication devices are called ________